jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     # NameError
     # TypeError

-* a :ref:`TypeError` is raised in this case because I called an object that was not callable_
+* :ref:`TypeError` is raised in this case because I called an object that was not callable_

   A callable_ object is an object that may be able to handle inputs.
 I can make an object_ callable_ by defining it as a :ref:`class <classes>` or a :ref:`function<functions>`